OutSystems/docs-product/src/extensibility-and-integration/external-database/integrate-external-db-ib.md

 1. Use the integration in your application.

     ![integrating with an external database using Integration Builder process overview](<images/integrate-external-db-process-diag.png>)

+Previous integrations created in Integration Studio must be maintained and evolved in Integration Studio.
+Integration Builder cannot maintain those integrations.
+For new integrations, use Integration Builder.

 ## How to integrate with an external database